deeg-deeg-deeg/CV_OUT/README.md

 It is necessary for the communication with the mcp4022 DAC chip.
 You can download it from here: http://www.alhin.de/arduino.
 But I included a copy in this git, since the website seems not online anymore.

 Unfortunately I became very ill and connot continue this project.
 So everything here is as it is.
-I hope it is usefuö for some people.
+I hope it is useful for some people.

 Cheers!